Aniline: Rocket fuel

 Some early American rockets, such as the Aerobee and WAC Corporal, used a mixture of aniline and furfuryl alcohol as a fuel, with nitric acid as an oxidizer.
 The combination is hypergolic, igniting on contact between fuel and oxidizer.
 It is also dense, and can be stored for extended periods.
 Aniline was later replaced by hydrazine.

 Toxicology and testing

 Aniline is toxic by inhalation of the vapour, ingestion, or percutaneous absorption.
 The IARC lists it in Group 2A (Probably carcinogenic to humans), and it has specifically been linked to bladder cancer.

 Aniline has been implicated as one possible cause of forest dieback.

 Many methods exist for the detection of aniline.

+Effect on blood oxygen

+Aniline alters hemoglobin so it cannot carry oxygen (methemoglobinemia), which causes cyanosis (a blue or purple skin color), dizziness, headaches, and shortness of breath.
+Additionally, Aniline can destroy red blood cells (hemolytic anemia), which can lead to secondary damage in the heart, liver, and kidneys.
+High exposure can cause confusion, convulsions, irregular heartbeat, coma, and death.
+Long-term exposure may cause permanent organ damage or increase cancer risks.

 Oxidative DNA damage

 Exposure of rats to aniline can elicit a response that is toxic to the spleen, including a tumorigenic response.
 Rats exposed to aniline in drinking water, showed a significant increase in oxidative DNA damage to the spleen, detected as a 2.8-fold increase in 8-hydroxy-2'-deoxyguanosine (8-OHdG) in their DNA.
 Although the base excision repair pathway was also activated, its activity was not sufficient to prevent the accumulation of 8-OHdG.
 The accumulation of oxidative DNA damages in the spleen following exposure to aniline may increase mutagenic events that underlie tumorigenesis.